ololobin/primitive-monitoring/README.rst

 ====

 * Put counterrors_TS.sh in the log directory on servers.
-* Put errors.txt in logs before 1st run
+* Put errors.txt and alarm.mp3 in logs before 1st run
 * Run monitoring_v2.py (monitoring.exe) and login.
 * Put tail_log.sh in the log directory on servers. and